BIOP/qupath-extension-spotiflow/README.md

 > Lines starting with `//` are commented out and are not used.
 To enable those parameters, delete the `//`.
 To disable a parameter, add `//` at the start of the line.

 ### Getting all available arguments

+All builder options that are implemented are documented [in the Javadoc](https://biop.github.io/qupath-extension-spotiflow/).
+You can pass additional options to `spotiflow` by adding `.addParameter()` before the `.build()` line.

-To get all arguments that are available, call the help from the `spotiflow` object using `spotiflow.helpPredict()`
+To get the available additional arguments, call the help from the `spotiflow` object using `spotiflow.helpPredict()`
 ```
 def spotiflow = Spotiflow.builder()...build()
 spotiflow.helpPredict()
 ```

 <!--
 Make sure that line 26 `.channels()` has the name of the channel you wish to segment--or you can provide the number, starting with `0` for the first channel.